-Westernaires is a mounted precision drill organization composed of Jefferson County, Colorado, youngsters from 9 to 19 years of age.
+Westernaires is a mounted precision drill organization composed of Denver-area youngsters from 9 to 19 years of age.
 Founded in 1949, Westernaires has provided training in western riding, precision drills, and horse care for almost 70 years.
-Some members also elect to receive training in specialty acts such as trick riding. roman riding and dressage.
+Some members also elect to receive training in specialty acts such as trick riding, roman riding, and dressage.

 More Than Horsemanship

 In addition to learning about care of horses and honing their skill at precision mounted drill, Westernaires members develop important intangible qualities.
 These include the discipline that comes from training every week for years to achieve promotion to the top teams of the organization, the sense of teamwork from riding week after week with a group of riders trying to gel into a polished performance, the sense of personal responsibility from caring for horses, and community pride from gaining a personal appreciation for our western heritage.

 Perhaps the most important feature of the Westernaires today is that it provides a constructive alternative for today's youngsters.
 Westernaires adheres to a policy of no drugs, no alcohol, no tobacco for its members.
 There is a sense of community, of family which nurtures young people into responsible community leaders.
 It provides a place for parents and their children to work together in so many ways that seem unavailable elsewhere.
 This teamwork between generations is exemplified by the scores of parents and other adult volunteers who make it possible for our young people to ride.
 Westernaires' horse and facilities caretaker is its one and only one paid employee!